CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

   v_out[i] = (v_in[i] > ceiling) ? ceiling : v_in[i];
 ```

 For each element in an array/vector, we compare the input to the ceiling.
 If the input is greater than the ceiling, we store ceiling in the output array/vector.
-Otherwise, we store the input value to the output array/vector.
+Otherwise, we store the input value.

 ## Clamp at -O0 Optimization

 Let's start our journey by looking at some un-optimized code.
-When we compile using gcc without any optimization flags, it defaults to the -O0 optimization level which generates unoptimized code.
+When we compile using gcc without any optimization flags, it defaults to the -O0 optimization level, which generates unoptimized code.
 Let's compare the results of a few different C++ implementations of our clamp function.

 All of these benchmarks were compiled using the following command: